ShakilShaikh/HeimdallrBot/README.md

 # Server Status :

-!server status -- to get numbers of currently active members on server !server members -- to get  numbers of total members
+- !server status -- to get numbers of currently active members on server.
+- !server members -- to get  numbers of total members

 # Member Status: